Cushing trends last week

 Unlike 2015, inventories in 2014 consistently fell before turning upward toward the latter part of the year.
 The decline in 2014 was mostly a result of new infrastructure coming online, which enabled more crude to move out of Cushing.

-This new infrastructure includes TransCanada’s (TRP) Keystone XL Pipeline and Cushing Marketlink Pipeline.
-Magellan Midstream Partners’ (MMP) Longhorn Pipeline, and Enterprise Products Partners’ (EPD) and Enbridge’s (ENB) joint venture Seaway Pipeline also came on line last year.
+New infrastructure included TransCanada’s (TRP) Keystone XL Pipeline and the Cushing Marketlink Pipeline.
+Also included were Magellan Midstream Partners’s (MMP) Longhorn Pipeline, as well as Enterprise Products Partners’s (EPD) and Enbridge’s (ENB) joint venture Seaway Pipeline.

 What reversed the trend?

-Just as new pipelines helped drain crude from Cushing, other new pipelines helped bring more crude into Cushing and refill stocks there.
+Just as new pipelines helped drain crude from Cushing, some new pipelines also helped bring in more crude into Cushing and refill stocks there.
 This occurred mostly in the latter part of 2014.

-One of these feeder pipelines is the Pony Express, operated by Tallgrass Energy Partners (TEP).
-Enbridge’s (ENB) Flanagan South Pipeline Project runs from Flanagan, Illinois, to Cushing.
+One of these pipelines is the Pony Express operated by Tallgrass Energy Partners (TEP).
+Enbridge’s Flanagan South Pipeline Project runs from Flanagan, Illinois, to Cushing.
 It started shipping crude in December 2014.